Abelian Surfaces over totally real fields are Potentially Modular: The Taylor--Wiles/Calegari--Geraghty method

 \begin{lem} If~$p\ge 3$, then~$H=\Sp_4(\F_p)$ is enormous and~$G = \GSp_4(\F_p)$ is tidy.
 If~$\rhobar: G_F \rightarrow \GSp_4(\F_p)$ is a surjective representation with similitude character~$\varepsbar^{-1}$, then~$\rhobar$ is vast and tidy. \end{lem}

 \begin{proof} For all such~$p$, the representation~$\ad^0$ is absolutely irreducible.
 Hence for weak enormity it suffices to note that~$H$ contains elements with distinct eigenvalues, and every such element has at least one eigenvalue~$1$ on~$\ad^0$.
 Thus for enormity it suffices to check that~$H^1(\Sp_4(\F_p),\ad^0) = 0$.
 For~$p \ge 11$, this follows from Lemma~\ref{lem: enormous conditions automatic}.
-For~$p = 3$, $5$, and~$7$, it can be checked directly using~\texttt{magma}.
+For~$p = 3$, $5$, and~$7$, it can be checked directly using~\texttt{magma}~\cite{MR1484478}.
+(All of the \texttt{magma} code and output for this paper can be found at the github respository here~\cite{magma}.)

 For tidiness, the centre of~$G$ has order~$p-1$ so the result follows from Lemma~\ref{lem:bigcentre} when~$p > 3$.
 (It also follows from Lemma~\ref{lem: criterion for tidiness}.)
 When~$p = 3$, the group~$\GSp_4(\F_3)$ contains an element~$g$ of order~$20$ with~$\nu(g) = -1$; more precisely, its eigenvalues are of the form~$\zeta,\zeta^3,\zeta^9,\zeta^{27}$ for a~$20$th root of unity~$\zeta$, and $\nu(g)=\zeta^{10}=\zeta^{30}=-1$.
 The ratios of the pairs of eigenvalues are of the form~$\zeta^{3-1}$, $\zeta^{9-1}$, and~$\zeta^{27-1}$, and since none of these quantities is equal to~$\zeta^{10} = -1$, we are done.